 Whether your bathroom is small or large, you need to plan the storage as if it’s a small bathroom, reveals Irene.
-Creating storage in wasted space – for example above toilets, beneath basins, or underneath baths – is a clever solution for bathrooms whatever their proportions.
+Creating storage in wasted space – for example above toilets, beneath basins, or underneath baths – is a clever solution for bathrooms, whatever their proportions.

-‘This allows you to make the most of every inch, ensuring you keep surfaces free from clutter and enhancing the calming influence of uninterrupted lines,’ says Irene.
+‘Small bathroom storage ideas allow you to make the most of every inch, ensuring you keep surfaces free from clutter and enhancing the calming influence of uninterrupted lines,’ says Irene.

 2. Conceal storage in a partition